 3rd Party API use cases

 We have the following use cases to integrate 3rd party API with the mobile application, which helps the app to perform the following actions.
-We can say that by using 3rd party API, we can integrate additional features to our application and get access to the mobile data and device features without shelling funds of building such features scratch.
+We can say that by using 3rd party API, we can integrate additional features to our application and get access to the mobile data and device features without shelling funds of building such features from scratch.

 Use extra services features

 We can integrate Paypal API to offer payment options to our customers.
 We can integrate Spotify to offer a facility to listen to songs while using the application.
-In this way we can integrate extra services to our mobile application.
+In this way, we can integrate extra services to our mobile application.

 Receive other services information

-Under this use case, we can integrate Travel portal API into our application, where users can access the Travel and Hotel booking system within the application, which can provide the real-time travel and availability data to our end-users.
+Under this use case, we can integrate Travel portal API into our application, where users can access the Travel and Hotel booking system within the application, which can provide real-time travel and availability data to our end-users.

 Access to mobile application device function

 This use case is used to allow an application to access the device functions of smartphones.
 For example, we can integrate Instagram or Snapchat APIs, which can use the phone’s camera to click pictures.
 We can integrate Google Maps, which can define the user’s location by using the phone’s geolocation API.